Potting soil? That’s old news, leca expandable clay balls are the hot new thing.

-Honestly, when it comes to plants I can see why.
-For technology that sounds like it’s from the stone age, LECA is actually quite handy in the right places.
+And honestly (for a technology that sounds like it’s from the stone age), these clay balls are actually quite handy in the right places.

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!